 Patients with chronic pain being treated with opioids can commonly be expected to develop tolerances to the drug with longer-term pain management treatment, but the emergence of certain, uniquely sensitive pain characteristics can be red flags for a potential differential diagnosis of hyperalgesia.

-“When a chronic pain patient isn't getting better, a clinician asks: is the patient developing a tolerance and needs more opioid or does he have opioid-induced hyperalgesia?”
+Hyperalgesia is not an easy condition to diagnose.
+When a chronic pain patient isn't getting better, a clinician should asks: is the patient developing a tolerance and needs more opioid or does he have opioid-induced hyperalgesia?

 Importantly, clinicians should rule out other factors, including the progression of a disease, such as cancer, or a new injury causing new pain.

 Additionally, hyperalgesia should not be mistaken for allodynia.
 Whereas hyperalgesia is characterized as a painful response to painful stimuli, allodynia involves oversensitized, increased pain in response to even non-painful stimuli, such as just brushing against the skin.